Navy corruption scandal mastermind “Fat Leonard” captured in Venezuela

 Francis was first arrested in San Diego in 2013 and pleaded guilty in 2015 to paying $500,000 in bribes to Navy officers.
 In return, officers gave him classified information and even went so far as to redirect military ships to ports that were profitable for his Singapore-based shipping company.
 Francis, according to prosecutors, overcharged the U.S. military by $35 million for his company’s services.

-According to, Francis identified seven Navy officials who accepted bribes and admitted paying the officials hundreds of thousands in cash, as well as luxury goods worth millions.
+According to His 2015 plea deal, Francis identified seven Navy officials who accepted bribes and admitted paying the officials hundreds of thousands in cash, as well as luxury goods worth millions.
 He provided them with prostitutes and Cuban cigars, luxury travel, Spanish suckling pigs and Kobe beef.
 Officials found spa treatments, top-shelf alcohol, designer handbags, leather goods, designer furniture, watches, fountain pens, decorative swords and handmade ship models, according to court documents.

 More than 30 Navy officers and contractors have either been convicted or indicted on charges related to Francis’ service.